planet-lia/lia-docs/content/tutorials/debugging-your-code.md

 ### Manually connecting your bot

-Connecting the bot manually is very simple, you just need to type those three commands:
+Connecting the bot manually is very simple, you just need to type these three commands:
 ```bash
 ./lia compile John # Compiles your bot (run it also if you are using interpreted languages like Python)
 cd John # You need to be in the same directory as the run.sh script